dougdew/lightning-react-app/README.md

 1. Type the following command to build the client application:

     ```
-    npm run webpack
+    npm run build
     ```

     The project is written using ECMAScript 6 including ECMAScript 6 modules.

+1. Edit the package.json file to reference your force.com server, and to use your force.com username and password

-1. Type the following command to start the server:
+1. Type the following command to deploy the client application and all supporting metadata to your force.com server:

     ```
-    npm run server
+    npm run deploy
     ```

-1. Open a browser and access [http://localhost:8080](http://localhost:8080)

 ## Work in Progress

 This project is work in progress.
 For example, here are some items that still need work:

-- Provide custom LC to wrap the ReactJS content
-- Provide metadata to create custom objects
 - Provide data to populate objects
 - Make components more robust and general purpose
-- Create more components
-- Fix React keys throughout the project
+- Fix React keys throughout the project to eliminate warnings
-- Improved navigation system
-- etc.